Toyota’s certified pre-owned program explained

 If you’re interested in a CPO Toyota, here’s how you can maximize its value:

-- Better yet, buy one near the six-year/85,000-mile limit for TCUVs: Not only will an older CPO Toyota be much cheaper upfront – the roadside assistance and warranty coverage will generally be more valuable at higher mileages.
+- Better yet, buy one near the 6-year/85,000-mile limit for TCUVs: Not only will an older CPO Toyota be much cheaper upfront – the roadside assistance and warranty coverage will generally be more valuable at a higher mileage.

 - Remember your benefits and how to use them: If you experience a breakdown years from now, it can be easy to forget that you still have roadside benefits through your CPO warranty.
 That’s why it’s a good idea to log the Toyota Roadside Assistance number in your phone and remember to bring your rental car receipts to your Toyota dealer’s service manager for reimbursement.